Does Your Novel Need a Table of Contents?

 The Chicago Way

 Tables of contents for printed nonfiction books are traditional for obvious reasons.
 Readers of a guide to wildflowers or a history of Angola can consult the TOC both for a concise overview of the entire book and to locate specific information.
 Reviewers and scholars may use the contents to find their way back to passages they want to quote or cite.
-CMOS 1.38 lays out the conventions for compiling and placing a contents page.
+CMOS 1.38 (17th ed.) lays out the conventions for compiling and placing a contents page.

 Novels, however, aren’t reference books.
 CMOS 1.38 skirts the issue of TOCs for novels, but it does note that “a table of contents may be omitted for books without chapter or other divisions.”
 Let’s take that as permission to omit the TOC from any book where it’s unhelpful.